OpenPrinting/ps-printer-app/README.md

   interface, so that they can be set as printer default at least.

 - Add PPD files via web interface

-- If in a future version the PPD repository changed and an installed printer does not find its PPD any more on startup, let it fall back to the "auto" driver so that it finds a new, suitable PPD

 - Build options for cups-filters, to build without libqpdf and/or withour libppd, the former will allow to create the Snap of this